DoctorWkt/acwj/05_Statements/Readme.md

 # Part 5: Statements

 It's time to add some "proper" statements to the grammar of our language.
-I want to be able to write lines of code line this:
+I want to be able to write lines of code like this:

 ```
    print 2 + 3 * 5;